ubiquitypress/rua/README.md

-# smw
+# SMW
 Simple Monograph Workflow

-## why?
-There aren't that many open source systems for Monograph publishing other than the Open Monograph Press.
-So, why not?

-## what?
-An incredibly simply monograph workflow system covering:
-- submission
-- internal review
-- peer review
-- copy editing
-- production
-- publication

 # Context
-SMW (Simple Monograph Workflow) is an Open Source application designed to assist with the Monograph publishing life cycle.
+SMW is an Open Source application designed to assist with the Monograph publishing life cycle.
 Stages include:

 - optional proposal
 - submission